MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/About/about_Requires.md

 #### -PSSnapin \<PSSnapin-Name\> [-Version \<N\>[.\<n\>]]

-Specifies a Windows PowerShell snap-in that the script requires.
+Specifies a PowerShell snap-in that the script requires.
 Enter the snap-in name and an optional version number.

 For example: